Image is everything.

 Mason Rudolph isn’t concerned with his brand, his image, or creating a picture-perfect, inspirational photo.
 His goal is to use the platform God has given him to become a blessing to others.

 The day after the photograph with Gavin was taken, Gavin’s mother, Angela received a message from Oklahoma State.
 Rudolph was seeking permission to contact the family.
-He explains, “I wanted to know I wasn’t just a guy in a picture to them.
+He explains, “I wanted them to know I wasn’t just a guy in a picture to them.
 I wanted to have some kind of relationship.”
 Rudolph would send text messages to Gavin.
 He would reach out with words of encouragement during times of treatment.
 The two developed a special bond.

 Soon after Christmas that year, Gavin was called home to glory.